mosip/commons/design/kernel/kernel-authn.md

 **The key solution considerations are**

-- A centralized Auth Server handles the authorization request from the platform.
+- A centralized AUTH SERVER (Auth Service with an IAM example Keycloak) handles the authorization request from the platform.

 - Once authenticated, the Auth Server sends back an AuthToken.

 - Auth token contains the information about the authenticated user and the meta data such as the expiration time, subject, issuer etc.,

-- An additional layers in the Auth service will ensure about the forced logout scenario.
-Essentially, all the service calls to the Auth Service will go through this creamy layer, where we have a proxy user datastore which will maintain the additional information about the validitiy of the tokens.

-- The Tokens are stored in the creamy layer for an individual user.
-In case of force logout scenario, this record will be deleted from this proxy user datastore.
+- The Tokens are stored in the IAM for an individual user.
+In case of force logout scenario, this record will be deleted from this datastore.

 **Tokens Overview**